D2KLab/botcycle/README.md

   1. Create the docker group if not exist: `sudo groupadd docker`
   2. Add the desired user to the docker group: `sudo gpasswd -A $USER docker`
   3. Either do a `newgrp docker` or log out/in to activate the changes to groups

+### Training the language models

+When using the dockerized components, training the models can be a bit more complicated.

+If you have the dependencies installed on your host (directly or indirectly via `virtualenv`), you can follow the instructions relative to "without docker" choice, and thanks to volume mapping they will be available inside the containers.

+Instead if you want to train the models from the containers the steps are the following:

+- start one of the bot containers (`docker start CONTAINER_NAME` or using `docker-compose start`)
+- enter interactively in it: `docker exec -it CONTAINER_NAME`
+- go to the makefile location: `cd /nlu`
+- run the correct make target: `make build_models`
+- exit from the container

 ### Running the bot